-The Planning Director recommends APPROVAL of ZMA2021-0002 based on the findings recommended below.
+The Planning Director & Planning Commission recommend APPROVAL of ZMA2021-0002 based on the findings recommended below.

-PLANNING DIRECTOR RECOMMENDED FINDINGS
+PLANNING DIRECTOR & PLANNING COMMISSION RECOMMENDED FINDINGS

 Pursuant to Section 8.7.2.C of the Land Development Regulations, the advisability of amending the Official Zoning Map is a matter committed to the legislative discretion of the Board of County Commissioners and is not controlled by any one factor.
 In deciding to adopt or deny a proposed zoning map amendment the Board of County Commissioners shall consider factors including, but not limited to, the extent to which the proposed amendment: